tareyash1/reddit-airflow-data-pipeline/README.md

-# Reddit Data Engineering Pipeline using Apache Airflow (Astro)
+# Reddit Data Pipeline using Apache Airflow (Astro)

 This project demonstrates an **end-to-end data engineering pipeline** built using **Apache Airflow (Astronomer Runtime)** to extract Reddit